William Dobson: The Cavalier Painter

 Posted on 18th February 2022

-He was resident during the Civil War in the King’s capital at Oxford and remained so until its fall in June 1646.
-During this time he painted the portraits of many of the leading Cavaliers among them Prince Rupert of the Rhine, his brother Prince Maurice, Sir Edward Hyde, Sir John Byron and Sir Charles Lucas.
+He was resident during the Civil War in the King’s capital of Oxford and remained so until its fall in June 1646.
+During this time, he painted the portraits of many of the leading Cavaliers among them Prince Rupert of the Rhine, his brother Prince Maurice, Sir Edward Hyde, Sir John Byron and Sir Charles Lucas.
 He also painted the King, Charles, Prince of Wales, and his younger brother James, Duke of York.

 Nicholas Lanier, William Dobson, and Sir Charles Cotterell